History of Lviv: Early history

-Recent archaeological excavations show that the area of Lviv has been populated since at least the 5th century, with the gord at Chernecha Hora Street-Voznesensk Street in Lychakivskyi District attributed to White Croats.
+Prehistory

+Traces of settlement in the area of Lviv date back to the Mesolithic period (the region of the Devil's Rock).
+The continuity of settlement in the area of Lviv’s Old Town goes back to the 5th–6th century, while traces of settlement on Castle Hill date back to the 10th century, when a fortified settlement was established on the westernmost rise of Castle Hill, known as Bald Mountain, when the earliest stronghold was erected.
+The original name of the Bald Mountain settlement was probably Elevation/Rise in the Ruthenian language.
+The political affiliation of the area before the emergence of the medieval city of Lviv is less certain.
+The wider region changed hands between the Piast and Rus' rulers in the 10th and 11th centuries.

 In 981, the Cherven Cities were conquered by Volodymyr the Great and came under the rule of Kyivan Rus, after the Kyiv expedition he again began in the early Piast monarchy of Bolesław the Brave and Mieszko II (1018–1031), and then occupied by the prince of Kyiv, Yaroslav the Wise in 1031.

-Halych-Volyn Principality

-The circumstances surrounding the founding of the city of Lviv are not clear.
+The foundation of the princely town

+Lviv is mentioned as a separate town only from the mid-13th century.
 The first mention of it appears in sources from 1259.
-A report from 1261 states that the city’s fortifications were demolished at the Tatars’ demand, which indicates that it must already have been a fairly significant urban centre.
-Therefore, its origins are usually dated to the first half of the 13th century.
-The founder of the city was most likely Daniel, then the duke of Halych, subordinate to the Golden Horde and ruling the land from his capital in Chełm.
-He named the new city in honour of his son Lev, who at that time was the duke of Belz.
+Another source from 1261 states that the city’s fortifications were demolished at the Tatars’ demand, which indicates that it must already have been a fairly significant urban centre.
+Therefore, the origins of a town are usually dated to the first half of the 13th century.
+Most likely, after the Mongol invasion, it was rebuilt in 1241–1242 on the basis of an earlier settlement, with the layout reorganized and rights granted to settlers arriving from the West.

+The rebuilding and new foundation of the town was most likely carried out by Daniel, Duke of Halych, subordinate to the Golden Horde and ruling the land from his capital in Chełm.
+He renamed the city in honour of his son Lev, who at that time was the duke of Belz.
 The toponym may best be translated into English as Leo's lands or Leo's City (hence the Latin name Leopolis).
 It is not clear how extensive the destruction caused by the Tatars in 1261 was; it is possible that Lviv had to be rebuilt almost from scratch.